electron/chromedriver/README.md

 Simple node module to download the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver) version for [Electron](http://electron.atom.io).

-The major version of this library tracks the major version of the Electron versions released.
+By default, this library will use your `electron` version to figure out which version of Chromedriver to download.
+If that fails, the major version of this library tracks the major version of the Electron versions released.
 So if you are using Electron `2.0.x` you would want to use an `electron-chromedriver` dependency of `~2.0.0` in your `package.json` file.

 This library is used by [spectron](https://github.com/electron/spectron).